-Planting & Growing

-Weeping Purple Beech will grow to be about 50 feet tall at maturity, with a spread of 60 feet.
-It has a low canopy, and should not be planted underneath power lines.
+Planting & Growing Dawyck Purple Beech will grow to be about 60 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage tree for future generations!
 This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 This is a selected variety of a species not originally from North America.